Lab 2: Scheduler

 To get started, look at the file proc.c

-Implement three of the next five items.
+Implement two of the next four items.
 If you implement more, each is

 an 8% bonus.
 Note that lab bonuses only count